wexi/amforth-shadow/doc/source/TG/recipes/Arduino-HelloWorld.rst

   : led-init  $80 DDRB c! ;

 By entering the command line the interpreter will learn a new command:
 :command:`led-init`.
-This command can be called immediatly after the command prompt says OK.
+This command can be called immediately after the command prompt says OK.
 And it can be used in further command definitions.

-It writes the 8bit number 128 (hex 80) to the register DDRB (hex 24) as defined above.
+It writes the 8-bit number 128 (hex 80) to the register DDRB (hex 24) as defined above.
 This makes the 7th bit of PORTB an Output pin.

 Calling our newly defined word does not change anything